MCON264-Fall-2025/towers-RikkiM1/towers/Answers.md

 _Describe the base condition that stops recursion (for example, what happens when `n == 0`?)._

 > ✎ Your answer here
+when n==0 it means that there are no more disks on the peg so nothing else needs to be moved so it means that everything is in place.
 ### 2. Recursive Case
 _Explain the sequence of recursive calls and what each represents._

 > ✎ Your answer here
+solve(n-1, from, to, aux, moves); this takes the next disk and moves from its current peg to the middle peg B
+>     solve(n-1, aux, from, to, moves); this takes the disk that is on the middle peg and moves it to the  peg C

 ### 3. Sample Trace (for n = 3)